E-goi/smart-marketing-for-wp/readme.txt

 == Changelog ==

+= 5.0.9 =
+- Fix tag not entry with new contact on contact form 7

 = 5.0.8 =
 - Fix save not working when plugin is enabled
 - Change readme to match wordpress.org specs